Welcome to Service Dog Laws in California

 If a business normally charges a fee to people whose pets cause damage to hotel property, then someone with a disability who uses a service dog may be charged the same fee.

-Read more: Are Service Dogs Allowed in Hotels?
+Read more on our blog: Are Service Dogs Allowed in Hotels?

 Service Dog Laws in California – More Than One Service Animal